 Tumour necrosis should be reported in every thyroid carcinoma since it is an essential defining criterion for PDTC regardless of the definition used for this entity.
 Tumour necrosis is defined as coagulative or comedo-necrosis and should be differentiated from infarct-like necrosis related to previous FNA or ischemic changes within the tumour.
-Reactive changes seen in the infract-like necrosis such as hyalinization or fibrosis, haemorrhage, hemosiderin laden macrophages, cholesterol clefts or calcification, should be separated from comedo-necrosis or coagulative necrosis.
+Reactive changes seen in the latter two situations such as hyalinization or fibrosis, haemorrhage, hemosiderin laden macrophages, cholesterol clefts or calcification, should be separated from coagulative necrosis.